segmentio/segment-docs/src/connections/destinations/catalog/stories/index.md

 [Stories](https://www.getstories.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) gathers all the user events that matter on a timeline, so your teams can understand what is going on and take action in the right direction.

 This destination is maintained by Stories.
-For any issues with the destination, [contact their team](mailto:support@getstories.io).
+For any issues with the destination, [contact the Stories Support team](mailto:support@getstories.io).

 {% include content/beta-note.md %}